EMT Training Requirements: What You Need to Get Certified

 Although you do have a lot of options, it is understandable if you are still a little confused about what you’re supposed to do.
 There is no right answer and know that in most cases, any education is a good education, especially if you are able to learn more about your field of work and potentially become a better security guard as a result.
 If you really need some help, don’t be afraid to ask an experienced EMT or Paramedic what they think you should do.

 To conclude, yes – it is absolutely required to go to school in order to become an EMT.
 Depending on the State that you live in, your training length and requirements will differ.
-Some states require completion of the NREMT Exam.
+Some states require completion of the NREMT exam.
 States also will require the student to complete clinical rotations.

-EMT Training General Requirements.
+EMT Training General Requirements

 • EMT candidate must be 18 years of age or more.